Parable #29. Cost of Discipleship:

 Insight #6.
 Therefore, the earth and all that is in it belong to Adonai, who is our Father.
 He is both the Creator (Hayotzer) and the cultivator of life.
 He is a Farmer.
 But most of ‘His’ soil, the everyday ground of humanity’s ‘being,’ is arid and non-productive.
 The consciousness and behavioral life of humankind today is very much morally diseased and spiritually unproductive (worthless).

 Insight #7.
-It is Israel’s supernatural assignment (just read the law and the prophets to see what I am saying) to be salt in the world.
-We are called-out by the Spirit of Holiness to be faithful to Adonai and deal with the manure pile.
-Like the Holy One we are called to be farmers.
-We are to make Israel an oasis in the world and then, when the Messiah returns to us, to make the whole world like the Garden of Eden.
+It is Israel’s assignment to be supernatural salt that will make the greatest positive impact on the manure pile.
+Like our heavenly we are called to be farmers.
+We are to make Israel an oasis in the world and then, when the Messiah returns to us, we are destined to make the whole world like the Garden of Eden.
 This is a process outlined in the sodim (secrets, mysteries) of the Torah, the Prophets, and the Writings.
-The new Israel is to be a nation of pure Salt; permeated through and through with the Divine Presence.
+The new Israel is to be a nation of pure Salt; permeated through and through with supernatural power of the Divine Presence of Adonai (our Father and our G-d).

 Insight #9.
 As previously stated a few paragraphs back, the Great Tower has been identified with the spring of Gihon and this water is a symbol of the springs of the Living Water of the Holy Spirit.
-The applied spiritual meaning being here that if the children of Israel were to rightly partake of the water of the Spring that lies within the Great Tower (also called the Tower of the Spring), then we would all be filled together with the Spirit of the Holy One.
-Then natural Israel would become the supernatural Israel that father Abraham always envisioned we (his physical descendants) would be: a blessing to all of the nations, peoples and families of the world! (i.e. father Abraham’s spiritual descendants; 1, 2, 3, 4, 5, 6, 7):
+The meaning here being that if our people of Israel were to rightly partake of the water of the Spring that lies within the Great Tower (also called the Tower of the Spring), then we would all be filled (together) with the Spirit of the Holy One.
+Then natural Israel (we Jews) would become the supernatural Israel that father Abraham always envisioned we (his physical descendants) would become.
+Then we Jews would become an international blessing to all of the nations, peoples and families of the world!
+This then means that father Abraham not only be our physical and spiritual father: he would also become the spiritual father of our faith to countless numbers of believing gentiles who would also embrace our faith Adonai Avinu (1, 2, 3, 4, 5, 6, 7):

 וְלֹא־יִקָּרֵ֥א ע֛וֹד אֶת־שִׁמְךָ֖ אַבְרָ֑ם וְהָיָ֤ה שִׁמְךָ֙ אַבְרָהָ֔ם כִּ֛י אַב־הֲמ֥וֹן גּוֹיִ֖ם נְתַתִּֽיךָ׃